-- 3. When the system is available, adhesive barcode labels will be added to the sample containers and scanned by the mobile app (Figure 5).
-Add adhesive labels to zooplankton bottles prior to going in the field and getting the bottle wet. - a.
+- 3. Add Type I adhesive barcode labels to sample containers.
+Scan with the mobile app (Figure 5).
+Add labels to zooplankton bottles prior to going in the field and getting the bottle wet. - a.
 Keep a human-readable label on each bottle with a minimum of the sample ID printed to assist with organization and shipping.